-This paper presents work with the primary goal of advancing the field of Machine Learning in healthcare.
-We have carefully considered the ethical implications of our methodology and application and have not identified any negative social impact that must be specifically highlighted here.

-\section{Acknowledgments}
+Notably, in the current clinical setting, AI tools based on our method should be used strictly as decision-support systems for clinicians, rather than as standalone diagnostic oracles, due to the weakly supervised nature of MIL, potential misclassifications, data distribution shifts, and clinical liability considerations.

+\subsubsection{Acknowledgments}

 We gratefully acknowledge Anna Bogdanova, Asya Makhro, and Ario Sadafi for providing the biomedical dataset used in this research.
-Their efforts in collecting and sharing the data have been instrumental in advancing our understanding of this field.
+The anemia dataset is not publicly available.
+Access may be granted upon reasonable request to the data owners \citep{sadafi2020attention}.

 The Helmholtz Association supports the present contribution under the joint research school “Munich School for Data Science - MUDS”.
-C.M.\ has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. 866411).
-B.R.\ is supported by the Bavarian state government with funds from the \emph{Hightech Agenda Bavaria}.
+C.M. has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. 866411).
+B.R.\ was partially supported by the Bavarian state government with funds from the \emph{Hightech Agenda Bayern}.